BlaqueDevs/se-assignment-day-4-software-project-management-NataliaBobo/README.md

 Waterfall

-> Projects with Well-Defined and Stable Requirements require sequential structure.
+Projects with Well-Defined and Stable Requirements require sequential structure.

 For example: Government projects where regulations and requirements are very strict, waterfall methodology can be used.

-Projects Where Predictability and Control Are Essential
+Projects Where Predictability and Control Are Essential.

-> Waterfall provides a clear roadmap for better cost and project duration.
+Waterfall provides a clear roadmap for better cost and project duration.

 For example: Software development, defining all software features and user interface requirements in the initial phase, followed by coding, thorough testing, and deployment.